The Pursuit of Warmth

 their glances evasive,

-ignoring my overly-long
+ignoring my overly long

 verdant straw—

-properly delivering
+delivering this

-this shivery salvation:
+shivery salvation:

 iced beverage, victorious.